 RISC OS is a computer operating system designed in Cambridge, England by Acorn.
 First released in 1987, its origins can be traced back to the original team that developed the ARM microprocessor.
-RISC OS is owned by Castle Technology Ltd. You can find out more at sites such as RISCOSCode, riscos.info, The Icon Bar, My RISC OS and RISCOSitory.
+RISC OS is owned by Castle Technology Ltd. You can find out more at sites such as RISCOSCode, riscos.info, The Icon Bar, risc/pi and RISCOSitory.

 If you are new to RISC OS, you might want to look at the introductory pages in our wiki here.

 - RISC OS 5.22 stable is now available (25-Apr-2015)

 - RISC OS Open at Wakefield 2015 (24-Apr-2015)

 - Pico now even smaller (06-Apr-2015)